Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/docs/Apis/ServiceRequestCommentControllerApi.md

 <a name="patchServiceRequestCommentById"></a>
 # **patchServiceRequestCommentById**
-> ServiceRequestComment patchServiceRequestCommentById(commentId, ServiceRequestComment)
+> ServiceRequestComment patchServiceRequestCommentById(commentId, ServiceRequestCommentRqBody)

-PATCH service request comment by Id
+PUT service request comment by Id

     updates specific service request comment.
 This operation is only allowed by owner of comment!